cliff-rosen/kh/_specs/chat/adding-chat-to-page.md

 ## Conceptual Overview

-The chat system has just a few key touchpoints.
+The chat system has a clean separation of concerns.
 Understanding these makes the whole system clear.

 ### How It Works